Athallah1234/Youtube-Downloader/CONTRIBUTING.md

    ``
 6. Open a pull request (PR) to the 'main' branch.

+## Testing

+Ensure that your changes are accompanied by tests.
+Run the existing test suite to make sure your modifications do not break existing functionality.

+To run the tests, use the following command:

+`` bash
+python -m unittest discover
+``

 ## Reporting Issues

 If you encounter a bug or have a suggestion, please [open an issue](ISSUE.md) following the guidelines in [ISSUE.md](ISSUE.md).